techwithsam/techwithsam/README.md

 ### Hi 👋, I'm [Samuel](https://twitter.com/techwithsam_)

-I am a highly skilled Flutter developer with nearly 4 years of experience and 3 years of professional experience in the mobile development field.
-With a passion for creating intuitive and efficient user interfaces, I have worked on a variety of mobile applications using Flutter framework ranging from fintech, e-commerce, Saas, Edutech and lot more.
+I am a highly skilled Flutter developer with nearly 4 years of experience and 3 years of professional experience in mobile development.
+Experience includes teaching, working with, and leading teams in building functional applications and designing beautiful interfaces.
+With a passion for creating intuitive and efficient user interfaces, I have worked on various mobile applications using the Flutter framework ranging from fintech, e-commerce, Saas, Edutech, and much more.

 I have a youtube channel ([TechWithSam](https://youtube.com/c/techwithsam)) where i share my ideas on how to solve common problems in Flutter and also bring up a new topics for the newbies and for those that find it useful.
 You can check it out with the link above 👆